isomerpages/mci-m3/_focus-areas/Vulnerable Individuals and Families.md

 <img style="width: 100%" height="auto" width="100%" alt="Launch of MMO Rehabilitation Network" src="/images/MMO_Network_Launch.jpg">
 </div>
 <h3><strong>Malay/Muslim Organisations (MMOs) Rehabilitation Network</strong></h3>
-<p>The Ministry of Home Affairs, Singapore Prisons Service and Central Narcotics
+<p>The Ministry of Home Affairs (MHA), Singapore Prisons Service (SPS) and
-Bureau have been working with various MMOs to disseminate anti-drug messages, conducting rehabilitation programmes for offenders, and providing support to ex-offenders and their families.
+Central Narcotics Bureau (CNB) have been working with various MMOs to disseminate anti-drug messages, conducting rehabilitation programmes for offenders, and providing support to ex-offenders and their families.
 Following a series of focus group discussions and townhall sharing sessions with the MMOs to improve the efforts in preventing offending and re-offending, the MMOs expressed their interest to form a rehabilitation network to strengthen their existing efforts and to provide coordinated and holistic support to Malay offenders, ex-offenders, and their families.</p>
 <p></p>
 <p>The MMO Rehabilitation Network was formed, and formalised by Assoc Prof
 Muhammad Faishal Ibrahim, Minister of State, Ministry of Home Affairs &amp;